oneyanshi/csc521/python-quirk/README.md

 `python lexer.py < app.q | python parser.py | python interpreter.py > output`

 where `app.q` is your Quirk file.
-The output of the sequence should be the execution within app.q.

-So if app.q's contents contain only the code `print 4` what should result is the number 4 being printed on the terminal.
+If app.q's contents contain only the code `print 4` what should result is the number 4 being printed on the terminal.
+More on specific outputs will be available in the sections below.

+If you would like to test the lexer on its own, please uncomment any debugging print lines within the code and type the following within the terminal:

+`python lexer.py < app.q`

+The parser and the interpreter require inputs of some sort, which are passed in from the lexer.

+If you would prefer to check the functionality of them separate from one another, then uncomment the lines that contain either the tokens (for the parser) or the tree (for the interpreter) to use for debugging/testing.

 ## lexer.py
 ### Lexer Grocery List
-- [ ] fix the bugs; research delimiters
+- [x] fix the bugs; research delimiters | DONE

-lexer.py reads in a Quirk file, splits the text by white space before splitting once more to ensure that lexemes are not stuck together.
-It is then tokenized based upon the Quirk tokens and specified rules within the code, i.e. what characters/letters/words are reversed for Quirk, regex, etc.
+The goal of the lexer is to tokenize the contents of the Quirk file that is passed into it.
+I utilized the tokens that were defined for us, which can be found in the folder `grammar-rules`.

+First, we define keywords for the lexer to look out for: `var`, `function`, `return`, and `print`.

+There are three functions within the program: `SplitSourceByWhiteSpace()`, `SplitSourceByRegex()`, and `Tokenize()`.
+Each function has a temporary variable in which can be passed in.

+The Quirk file's contents will be passed into `SplitSourceByWhiteSpace()` first, where the contents of the file are split based on whitespace, eliminating any unneeded spaces and tabs that we can't properly read.
+Within the same function, I then utilized Python's `join()` method to make the text a single string, which will be returned and used as an input for `SplitSourceByRegex()`.

+`SplitSourceByRegex()` takes in the return value from `SplitSourceByWhiteSpace()` and splits the text into `allSplits`, a list that contains what is within the source Quirk file.
+This then returns a list that is used in `Tokenize()`, which tokenizes the lexemes that are passed in and thus checks and replaces for any specific keywords.

+`Tokenize()` utilizes regex in order to capture all alphabetical and numerical characters that it would otherwise miss--we also account for the keywords here by checking to make sure that a keyword like `var` is not counted as an `IDENT` but instead `VAR`.

+As a side note, I realize that there is probably a better way of solving the problem of characters that were stuck together: how do we properly read and parse through a Quirk file if there are no whitespaces?
+For example:

+`function SquareDistance(x1, y1, x2, y2) {
+  return x1 ^ x2 + y1 ^ y2
+  }
+var distance = SquareDistance(2, 3, 5, 6)`

+would be difficult to just split via whitespace as there are places in the code (expectedly) that do not contain whitespaces but needs to be separated from what it is ATTACHED to.
+We thus need to split the source by white space and then join the text before splitting again based on non-word characters using regular expressions.

 An example of what lexer.py should be doing: